uritau/sshaws/README.md

         AWS Region (default "eu-west-1")
   --silent | -s
         Show only matching instances IPs
+  --ssh true
+        By default the connection is with ssm, the option ssh true, allow you connect with it.
   --version | -v
         Show sshaws version
   --help | -h